dcvix/dcvix-stats/README.md

 make run
 ```

-### RRun without building an executable, with Fyne containers and layouts highlighted (for testing GUI layout)
+### Run without building an executable, with Fyne containers and layouts highlighted (for testing GUI layout)
 ```bash
 make run-debug
 ```